|LCT7 Semi Enclosed and Clay Farmland||

 Remoteness and Tranquillity

-A Roman Road extends through the area with evidence fossilized in the road network and also does survive as upstanding earthworks in Combe Bottom.
+A Roman Road extends through the area with evidence fossilized within the line of the ‘Monarch’s Way’.

-17 SINCs, mostly ancient semi-natural woodland and some agriculturally unimproved grassland.
+28 SINCs, mostly ancient semi-natural woodland and other woodland; some agriculturally unimproved and semi-improved grassland